 Brand awareness goes deeper into sales, trust, repeat purchases, and SEO.

 The stronger the brand awareness, the more the possibility of sales growth.
-Creating high-quality content, partnering with other businesses, opting for ads, and being active on social media are some aspects that strengthen brand awareness.
+Creating high-quality content such as animated sales video, partnering with other businesses, opting for ads, and being active on social media are some aspects that strengthen brand awareness.

 Your e-commerce website design features should also be consistent with portraying consistency.